Search by Keyword

 Section One: This nine-measure section of vamping with full instrumentation features Paul's ad-lib vocals “Helter Skelter / She's coming down fast / yes she is / yes she is / coming down fast / can you hear me speaking?, woooh.”
 Ringo puts in a drum fill on every even numbered measure until he crashes to a conclusion at what would be the ninth measure.
 Paul's overdubbed lead guitar mimicks his descending guitar lines in the chorus for measures two through eight while another lead guitar is present (George?) playing a strange descending passage in measures five and six.

 Open Space (mono version): The stereo and mono mixes differ dramatically during this 13-second section, the mono having the majority of elements faded down and thereby easier to describe.
 After Ringo's final cymbal crash from Section One, guitar feedback is featured on its own.
 Strange descending chords are then heard not unlike what have been attributed to George in Section One, undoubtedly played with his prototype fretless guitar, followed by a loud burst of echo effect from the engineering team.
 As this eventually fades away, Ringo kicks in with what becomes an introductory drum fill for Section Two on top of guitar feedback.

 Open Space (stereo version): The stereo version has all of the elements of the mono but quite more.
 As the cymbal crash of Section One fades away, we hear what sounds like Mal Evans on trumpet while Paul is speaking to his fellow bandmates and/or the engineering crew.
 He appears to be saying: “Listen, shall we hear that?.
 See if the [sings] 'eeee's onnn...'
 Are you coming, son?
 I saw you do that you little bugger.
 Put yer bloody hands on your head, c'mon.”
 Ringo beats a little bit on his drums in between these words, and there are also various clicks and extraneous sounds that appear here as a result of leaving the faders up while creating the stereo mix.
 What sounds like John on saxophone is then heard simultaneously with Ringo's introductory drum fill which ends this section.

-Full instrumentation abound throughout this one-chord romp with Mal Evans squeaking out whatever single notes he could get out of his trumpet and John squealing rapidly with his saxophone.
-John also kept up his bass guitar overdub throughout all of these proceedings, undoubtedly thinking that this all could possibly become part of the finished product (as it nearly had).
-It appears that the song was going to fade away again but then rebounds in time to hear their final cacophonous chord along with Ringo's wild drum fills and final three cymbal crashes.
+Full instrumentation abounds throughout this one-chord romp with Mal Evans squeaking out whatever single notes he could get out of his trumpet and John squealing rapidly with his saxophone.
+John also kept up his bass guitar throughout all of these proceedings, undoubtedly thinking that all of this could possibly become part of the finished product (as it nearly did).
+It appears that the song is going to fade away again but then it rebounds in time for us to hear their final cacophonous chord along with Ringo's wild drum fills and final three cymbal crashes.
 From the rhythm track we hear John ask, “How's that?” while Ringo famously screams, “I've got blisters on my fingers!”
 An echoing indecipherable guitar chord becomes the final word to this mess of brilliance!

 November 25th, 1968, was the release date for "The Beatles" (aka the "White Album") which featured "Helter Skelter" as its loudest and most raucous track.
-It hit the stores as a double CD set for the first time on August 24th, 1987, was re-released as a CD in a 30th Anniversary Edition on November 23rd, 1998, then came out as a re-mastered CD set on September 9th, 2009, and finally as a mono vinyl set on September 9th, 2014.
+It hit the stores as a double CD set for the first time on August 24th, 1987, was re-released as a CD in a 30th Anniversary Edition on November 23rd, 1998, then came out as a remastered CD set on September 9th, 2009, and finally as a mono vinyl set on September 9th, 2014.
 An additional vinyl release of the album, with a newly created stereo mix, came out on November 9th, 2018 for its 50th Anniversary.

 A small segment of the song was included on “The Beatles 1968 Christmas Record,” which was sent to members of their American fan club in December of 1968.
 The vocal introduction to “Helter Skelter” is heard around the 1:45 mark of the near eight minute recording, the song being sped up to simulate a 33 rpm album being played at 45 rpm (which was probably how it was done).
 After Paul sings “then I see you again,” the final syllable morphs into an echo effect quite similar to what is repeatedly featured in “Paperback Writer.”